olgikrolik/BookWorm/README.md

 ## API

 The application uses two APIs:
-- the first screen fetches data from the [New York Times Books API](https://developer.nytimes.com/docs/books-product/1/overview)
+* the first screen with bestsellers list fetches data from the [New York Times Books API](https://developer.nytimes.com/docs/books-product/1/overview)
-- the second screen from [Google Books API](https://developers.google.com/books/docs/v1/using)
+* the second screen with book details takes data from [Google Books API](https://developers.google.com/books/docs/v1/using)